turingschool/backend-curriculum-site/module2/lessons/feature_testing_in_sinatra_with_horses.md

 ## Repository

-To clone and checkout the remote `model_complete` branch:
+If you already have a copy of the `intro-to-ar` repo, cd into it and type:

+`git checkout model_complete`

+If you do not have a copy of the `intro-to-ar` repo:

 `git clone -b model_complete git@github.com:turingschool/intro-to-ar.git feature_testing`